 We have to look after ourselves.
-That expression is often a negative one, connotated with selfishness, qualities we’d rather not have.
+That expression doesn’t have to be a negative one, connotated with selfishness, amongst other qualities we’d rather not have.
 Someone that looks after themselves is seen not to care about others.

-But what about self-care?
+But what about self care?
 It’s good to see this talked about more.
-Self-care isn’t selfish.
+Self care isn’t selfish.
 Instead of caring for others, you’re caring for yourself.
-Both are still vaild reasons.
+Both are still valid reasons.

 #KindnessMatters to everyone.
 And sometimes we need to be more kind to ourselves.
 Being in lockdown has shown me, and hopefully you, that our best is good enough.

-Maybe you’ve been attempting the homeschooling which started fine and then just disappeared into playing Fortnite and watching Netflix.
+Maybe you’ve been attempting homeschooling, which started fine and then just disappeared into playing Fortnite and watching Netflix.
 Perhaps you live alone and have started having conversations with the furniture.

 Whatever situation you’ve been in, you’re doing your best.
 And being kind to ourselves doesn’t just have to be a mental health self-care thing.
 It’s an everyone thing.

-And as I close off this blog, I hope that reflecting on how kindness has helped me, has also helped you in some way.
+And as I close off this blog, I hope that reflecting on how kindness has helped me has also helped you somehow.
 Maybe you might want to try volunteering or helping out someone else.
 Perhaps you’ll want to be there for one of your friends more.
 What about having a Zoom cup of tea and checking in?